WANdisco/wandisco-documentation-ldm/docs/audit-logs.md

 #### Redaction policy

-By default, all sensitive information (such as passwords and storage access keys) will be redacted in the audit entries.
+By default, all sensitive information (such as passwords and filesystem access keys) will be redacted in the audit entries.

 ## Examples of audit entries